-Form 10-Q
+Form 10- Q

 (Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+QUARTERLY REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE

-For the quarterly period ended August 3, 2013
+For the quarterly period ende d August 2, 2014

 OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE

-For the transition period from to to
+For the transition period from to

 Commission File No. 1-7819

-Analog Devices, Inc.
+Analog Device es.
+Inc.

-(Exact name of registrant as specified in its charter)
+(Exact name of registrant as speci •

+, , , , , , , , , , , , , , , , , , ,

-Massachusetts
+Massachusetts 04-2348234

-(State or other jurisdiction of incorporation or organization)
+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

-One Technology Way, Norwood, MA
+One Technology Way, Nanwood MA 02062-9106

-(Address of principal executive offices)
+One Technology Way, Norwood, MA (Address of principal executive offices) (Zip Code)

+(781) 329-4700

-(Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report)
+(Registrant's telephone number, inc (Former name, former address and former fiscal y

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \square NO \square
+Indicate by check mark whether the registrant: (1) has filed all reports requange Act of 1934 during the preceding 12 months (or for such shorter periods been subject to such filing requirements for the past 90 days.
+YES

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES \square NO \square
+Data Indicate by check mark whether the registrant has submitted electronically File required to be submitted and posted pursuant to Rule 405 of Regulation

+Large accelerated filer \square Accelerated filer \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange